 White sandy beaches, turquoise blue seas, limestone cliffs, and sparkling night swimming with bioluminescent plankton.
-This is Ang Thong National Park – 42 small islands in Andaman sea, Thailand.
+This is Ang Thong National Marine Park – 42 small islands in Andaman sea, Thailand.
 It’s one of the last places which are still quite undiscovered by tourist hordes.

 The Ang Thong islands are less known and little bit less accessible islands.
 This is what makes them an undiscovered paradise!
 If you prefer avoiding crowds it is a perfect place for you!
 You can have beautiful white-sand beaches with amazing turquoise water just for yourself.
 Ang Thong National Marine Park is the right choice if you love backpacking around Thailand and want to avoid the tourist crowds.

 The Thai islands are slowly losing their charm due to the huge boom of tourism.
 Nearly all popular and so-called “highlight” destination are overcrowded.
 It makes no sense to travel there unless you are a fan of beach parties or city bustle.
 Nevertheless, there are still a few calm places, distant from all the touristic craziness.

-Ang Thong National Park is located on the west coast of the Thai Gulf and east from the Koh Samui Island.
-Ang Thong NP consists of 42 limestone islands.
-The best time to visit Ang Thong is between February and August.
-Even offseason can be nice – you can experience some beautiful sunny days there.
+Ang Thong National Marine Park is located on the west coast of the Thai Gulf and east from the Koh Samui Island.
+Ang Thong National Park consists of 42 limestone islands.
+The best time to visit this Marine Park is between February and August.
+Even offseason can be nice – you can experience some nice weather and beautiful sunny days there.
 In the main season, there is a better chance to have nice weather (so important for your incredibly beautiful pictures).
 But as we said you can be lucky as we were – and we visited Ang Thong Marine Park during the monsoon season.

 Swimming with a Bioluminescent Plankton